 As you travel the Talimena National Scenic Byway to Queen Wilhelmina State Park, you'll understand why this 54-mile route along east-west trending ridge tops of Arkansas's Ouachita and Oklahoma's Winding Stair mountains connecting Mena, Arkansas, to Talihina, Oklahoma, is a national scenic byway.
 Choose your favorite season and enjoy the breathtaking mountain scenery.
-You'll find many roadside overlooks along the way that are perfect for photo opportunities in these east-west trending mountains.
+You'll find many roadside overlooks along the way that are perfect for photo opportunities in these east-west trending mountains – just one of the popular things to do in western Arkansas.
 While visiting Queen Wilhelmina State Park, join the programs and guided hikes led by the park interpreter and learn about the geology, fauna, and unique flora found here.
 Explore the fascinating history of this site that the state park graces on 2,681-foot Rich Mountain.
-Discover the trees that grow here, and learn how weather effects them in this upland environment.
+Discover the trees that grow here, and find out how weather affects them in this upland environment.
 See the variety of wildflowers and learn about their unique characteristics.
-Wildlife viewing opportunities abound here since the Ouachita Mountains are home to raccoons, deer, skunks, rabbits, and American black bear.
+The kids will enjoy wildlife viewing opportunities abound here since the Ouachita Mountains are home to raccoons, deer, skunks, rabbits, and American black bear.
 This is a special place for birdwatching enthusiasts, too.

 Explore the three trails within the park.
 Visit Lover's Leap and take in the sweeping view from this legendary overlook.

-The park is surrounded by the Ouachita National Forest, so more hiking adventures can be enjoyed within the national forest.
-The Ouachita National Recreation Trail can be accessed from the park.
-Stretching 223 miles through the Ouachita Mountains of Arkansas and the Winding Stair Mountains in Oklahoma, this premier trail is enjoyed by hikers, backpackers, mountain bikers, and hunters.
+The park is surrounded by the Ouachita National Forest, so more hiking and outdoor adventures can be enjoyed within the national forest.
+The Ouachita National Recreation Trail, which can be accessed from the park, is a major attraction that stretches 223 miles through the Ouachita Mountains of Arkansas and the Winding Stair Mountains in Oklahoma.
+This premier trail location is enjoyed by hikers, backpackers, mountain bikers, and hunters.
 It is a non-motorized, singletrack trail open to foot traffic, with only partial mountain bike opportunities.
 The trail is primarily within the Ouachita National Forest which is administered by the U.S. Forest Service.
 Shelters for camping are spaced along the trail.

-Queen Wilhelmina State Park includes a small playground for children.
-The park also offers a volleyball court.
+Queen Wilhelmina State Park includes a small playground for children and offers a volleyball court.

 See the rustic Wonder House.
 The house is so named because it houses nine levels within what appears to be a normal, two-story rock house.
 This house was built in the 1930s by Carlos Hill and his brother-in-law after Hill married and settled on Rich Mountain in the 1930s.